zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/_index.md

 For easy configurability, the SAML module offers the following:

 * From the version 4.0.0 of the SAML module, if you want to connect your Mendix application with single IdP, you can do the necessary configurations at design time (using a microflow) and/or deploy-time using Application Constants.
 This is described in section [add the section](XXXX)
+* Runtime configuration by a local Admin is still available in below cases:

+    * If you want to connect multiple IdPs with your SAML app.
+    * If you want to upload a keypair for your app.
+    * If errors occur during deploy-time SSO configuration via the Cloud Portal, it may be easier to refine the setup through Admin screens and then adjust deployment constants.
-* a SAML administration screen that allows you to configure one or multiple SAML IdP’s.
+* A SAML administration screen that allows you to configure one or multiple SAML IdP’s.
 IdP discovery is supported by an endpoint that returns a page listing all configured IdPs so the end-user can select the IdP where they have an account.

 #### Other Features